tbhbhbh/main/collated/main/danielbrzn.md

 public class UserName {

     public static final String MESSAGE_USERNAME_CONSTRAINTS =
-            "Social media username should only contain alphanumeric characters and underscores.";
+            "Social media username should only contain alphanumeric characters, underscores or a period character.";

     /*
      * The first character of the username must not be a whitespace,
      * otherwise " " (a blank string) becomes a valid input.
-     * It should only contain alphanumeric characters.
-     */
-    public static final String USERNAME_VALIDATION_REGEX = "\\w+";
+     * It should only contain alphanumeric characters, underscores or a period character */ public static final String USERNAME_VALIDATION_REGEX = "[\\w\\.]+";

     public final String value;